 Please know, there are a couple of Amazon links in this page that are affiliate links to recommended products.
 This means that if you purchase after following one, I make a small commission from the sale at no additional cost to yourself.

-1. Increase the Brightness of your Laptop
+1. Increase the laptop’s Screen Brightness

 Just remember one important factor.
 Screens consume the most energy in a laptop, so an Increased brightness will equal increased power consumption, which will ultimately result in shorter battery life.
-If would be a good idea to keep an eye on your battery level and back up work regularly.
-You might need to arm yourself with a backup battery or be ready to plug in quickly.
+It would be a good idea to keep an eye on your battery level and back up work regularly.
+You might need to arm yourself with a backup battery pack or be ready to plug in quickly.

 2. Pick a Spot in the Shade.